andytyuan2/andytyuan2/README.md

 - MATH 1600 Linear algebra
 - STATS 2858 Probability and statistics
 - put-call symmetry and the binomial model's applications on it
-- identifing mispricing and calculating a sharpe ratio for my option pricer
+- identifying mispricing and calculating a sharpe ratio for my option pricer

 ## Previous Courses
 - FINMOD 2557 Financial Markets and Investing (financial derivative valuation)